-For dense graded structural and friction course mixtures, in areas not defined to be a density testing exception per 334-5.1.2, obtain for the Engineer three 6 inch diameter roadway cores at locations visually identified by the Engineer to be segregated.
-The Engineer will determine the density of each core in accordance with FM 1-T 166 and calculate the percent $G{mm}$ of the segregated area using the average $G{mb}$ of the roadway cores and the QC sublot $G{mm}$ for the questionable material.
-If the average percent $G{mm}$ is less than 90.0, address the segregated area in accordance with 330-9.5.
+For dense-graded structural and friction course mixtures, in areas not defined as density testing exceptions per 334-5.1.2, obtain for the Engineer, three 6 inch diameter roadway cores at locations visually identified by the Engineer to be segregated.
+The Engineer will determine the density of each core in accordance with FM 1-T166 and calculate the percent G{mm} of the segregated area using the average G{mb} of the roadway cores and the QC sublot G{mm} for the questionable material.
+If the average percent G{mm} is less than 89.5, address the segregated area in accordance with 330-9.5.